tamaragevorgyan/gettyimages-api/documentation/endpoints/partnerassetingestion/ConfirmAssetChanges.md

 ###Workflow Example
 1. Call either [CreateSession][] to create an authentication token.
-2. Call ConfirmAssetChanges to get a list of changed assets for a channel to which you are subscribed.
+2. Call [GetAssetChanges][] to get a list of changed assets for a channel to which you are subscribed.
-3. Call [ConfirmAssetChanges][] with the resulting TransactionId to confirm you have received and processed the asset changes.
+3. Call ConfirmAssetChanges with the resulting TransactionId to confirm you have received and processed the asset changes.
 4. Repeat steps 2 and 3 until all asset changes for the channel are received.